BareBones-RPG/BareBones-RPG.github.io/README.md

 #### Optional Initiative Rule:

 You can use individual initiative if you like.
-Both the enemy and the player will roll a d6 + MOBILITY.
+Both the enemy and the player will roll a d6 + AGILITY.
 The highest roll will determine the winner of the initiative.
 This roll will occur at the beginning of every turn.

 - [Back to Table of Content](#table-of-content)

 ### Attack Roll

 It is the player's turn, and they decide to go for an attack, depending on the type of weapon they may hold.
 They will then roll for their respective Attribute.

 - Anytime a player rolls a 5 or 6, the attack happens.
 - If a player rolls a 6, this is a critical hit.
 The player will do double the damage against the enemy.
 This attack will reduce the enemy's armor.
 The armor will reduce from a d8 >> d6 >> d4 >> d2 >> 0.
-- A player holds their **action for a round or wants to react** to an enemy's action.
+- A player holding their **action for a round or wants to react** to an enemy's action.
 This can reduce the success threshold to **4** instead of **5-6** in normal circumstances. **This only happens during combat.**

 - [Back to Table of Content](#table-of-content)

 ### Enemy's Turn

 Enemies can move and attack or take cover.
-When attacking, the player must make a **Mobility Save** roll.
+When attacking, the player must make a **AGILITY Save** roll.

 - If the PC fails, the attack occurs, and players will **roll damage reduction** if wearing armor.
-- **On a roll of 1** with their Mobility Save, the enemy crits their attack against the Player Character and they will **roll damage reduction** if wearing armor.
+- **On a roll of 1** with their AGILITY Save, the enemy crits their attack against the Player Character and they will **roll damage reduction** if wearing armor.
 This will reduce the **armor quality**.

 - [Back to Table of Content](#table-of-content)

-### Roll a Mobility Save to Dodge an Attack
+### Roll a AGILITY Save to Dodge an Attack

-Players and NPCs about to be attacked will roll Mobility save against an upcoming attack.
+Players and NPCs about to be attacked will roll AGILITY save against an upcoming attack.

 - If the defender rolls a 6, they can avoid the attack and make a free attack.
 This is not a critical attack.